 By effectively managing and optimizing IT, an organization can achieve its goals, complement its objectives, or support its objectives in achieving them.

-Different names of IT Governance
+Different names for IT Governance

 IT Governance is also known as:

-• Information technology governance - ITG.
+- Information technology governance - ITG.

-• Information and communications technology governance - ICT Governance.
+- Information and communications technology governance - ICT Governance.

-• Corporate Governance of information technology - CGIT.
+- Corporate Governance of Information Technology - CGIT.

-• Corporate governance of information and communications technology.
+- Corporate governance of information and communications technology.

-• Enterprise governance of information technology - EGIT.
+- Enterprise governance of information technology - EGIT.

 IT Governance Importance to Businesses

-• Primary Structure:
+Primary Structure:

 The primary objective of ITG is to ensure that investments in IT generate business value and mitigate the risks associated with IT.